 Lake Winnipeg Regulation

-The Lake Winnipeg Regulation (LWR) project regulates flow out of Lake Winnipeg to help reduce overland flooding around the lake and to optimize power generation along the Nelson River.
+The Lake Winnipeg Regulation (LWR) project regulates flow out of Lake Winnipeg to help reduce shoreline flooding around the lake and to optimize power generation along the Nelson River.

 The Province of Manitoba approved the project in 1970.
 We began construction in 1970 and it was in operation in 1976.

 The project created a second outlet for Lake Winnipeg and a network of channels and structures.
 These control the outflow of water from the lake and increase the outflow potential by about 50%.
-The LWR outlet and channels reduce overland flooding in summer and provide more water to lower Nelson River generating stations during winter.
+The LWR outlet and channels reduce shoreline flooding on Lake Winnipeg in summer and provide more water to lower Nelson River generating stations during winter.

 The LWR main components: